What is SAMBA?

 These daemon responses to the name service requests produced by the windows based systems.
 It involves in the browsing protocols.
 The default port number for the nmbd is 137.
 This daemon is also controlled by the smb service.

 This daemon resolves the user and group information on the windows server.
 This makes the windows user or group information is understandable by the Linux/UNIX systems.
 This daemon allows windows domain users to appear and operate as UNIX users on a UNIX machine.
 This daemon is controlled by winbind service.

-Basic working of SAMBA server:
+The basic working of SAMBA server:

-- In the above diagram the server is the linux / UNIX machine and the client is a windows machine.
+- In the above diagram, the server is the Linux / UNIX machine and the client is a windows machine.

 - The resources to be shared are the shared file system and the printer which are connected to the server.

 - The server requests are carried by the smb protocol.
 The nmb service checks whether the client is authorized or not.

 - Whenever the client is authorized the server will allow the access to mount the file system remotely by means of the smb protocol only.